Outerbridgeio/Outerbridge/README.md

 ## Developers

 ### Prerequisite
-Lerna and MongoDB have to be installed before setting up the project.
+Lerna, MongoDB and Yarn have to be installed before setting up the project.

 ### Lerna
 Outerbridge has 3 different modules in a single mono repository.